OpenSight/janus-cloud/README.md

 $ janus-proxy <janus-proxy config file path>
 ```

-Requirements for the backend Janus server configuration
+8 Requirements for the backend Janus server
 -----------------------------------------------------------

 By now, Janus-proxy / Janus-sentinel only suport corresponding with the backend Janus server by WebSocket, not support other transport.
 And there is no secret/token mechanism applied in the communication between them, because the API of the Janus server is only used by Janus-proxy / Janus-sentinel internel, and not directly output to outside.